raeumlich/k8std-libsonnet/docs/multifile.md

 sortByKind(resources, order=['Namespace', 'NetworkPolicy', 'ResourceQuota', 'LimitRange', 'PodSecurityPolicy', 'PodDisruptionBudget', 'ServiceAccount', 'Secret', 'ConfigMap', 'StorageClass', 'PersistentVolume', 'PersistentVolumeClaim', 'CustomResourceDefinition', 'ClusterRole', 'ClusterRoleBinding', 'Role', 'RoleBinding', 'Service', 'DaemonSet', 'Pod', 'ReplicationController', 'ReplicaSet', 'Deployment', 'HorizontalPodAutoscaler', 'StatefulSet', 'Job', 'CronJob', 'IngressClass', 'Ingress', 'APIService'], prefixLength=2)
 ```

-Sorts the given resources by their Kind using order.
-The prefixLength handles the zero padding of the number prefix for each visible field.
+Sorts the given resources by their Kind using `order`.
+The prefixLength
+handles the zero padding of the number prefix that is added to get the
+files in order on the file system.